Pratik280/pratik280.github.io/src/content/blog/05-building-multi-page-signup-login-react-native-app-part-1/index.md

 1. Styling button components using TailwindCSS classes
 1. Setting up React Native Navigation and implementing navigation between three pages: Greeting, Login, and Signup."

-This is how the end result looks like.
+You can find the [source code on my Github](https://github.com/Pratik280/CodeGenius-React-Native-Tailwind-Signup-Login-Cards) This is how the end result looks like.

 <p align = "center">